talhavawda/student-lab-sectioning/ifs-solver/Readme.md

                 - I also changed the interpreters for all the Python scripts to the Python 3.10 system interpreter
                 - Still getting an error when installing Jpype for Python 3.10 using pip in cmd.
 It's involving VS Tools.
                 I then found the following suggestion: https://github.com/sammchardy/python-binance/issues/148#issuecomment-374853521 and followed it.
-This also appied for installing lxml for Python 3.10
+This also applied for installing lxml for Python 3.10
                 - Still getting an error with the Jpype function, so I went to Project Structure -> Modules -> Dependencies and added the library Python 3.10 and it now works
                 - When running Jpype to access my java class Main.java it is giving an error that it can't find the specified package